UiPath/ProcessMining-devkit-connector/documentation/connector_documentation.md

 ## Extraction

 ### Data extraction & connection to source system
-\<Describe in detail the different ways in which data could/should be extracted from the source system.>
+\<Describe in detail the different data extractors provided.
+Describe how to setup each extractor, which settings are available and how to connect to the source system.
+Also provide information how the different scripts provided should be used.>

 ### Input data
 \<List and describe each of the input tables required by the connector.>\